 Curriculum, Observation and Individualized Programming

-The 0 – 3 curriculum is based upon a sound understanding of child development and appropriate practices while taking into account each child's individual needs and temperaments in care.
-The curriculum includes:
+The curriculum for children ages 0 to 3 is built on a solid understanding of child development and appropriate practises, while also taking into account the unique requirements and personalities of each child who is in care.
+Included in the curriculum are:

 - the goals for children's development,